-- More control over the printing of graphs, including a Print Preview dialog. - Set the transparency of individual series for Area and Histogram graphs. - Many types of "fills" and "gradients" are available for graph components. - In addition to the default, there are 8 other pre-defined "themes" for the overall appearance of graphs.
+- More control over the printing of graphs, including a Print Preview dialog. - Set the transparency of individual series for Area and Histogram graphs. - Many types of fills and gradients" are available for graph components.

 Data handling and representation

 - You can plot data from several different datasets on the same graph.
 Each plot is called a "series". - The order of series and functions can be changed.